Election officials scramble to count ballots in key states

 MICHIGAN

+The Associated Press called Michigan for Biden on Wednesday, as the Trump campaign filed legal challenges there and in other battleground states.

-In Michigan, at least 100,000 ballots had yet to be counted as of around noon, according to Secretary of State Jocelyn Benson.
-Many were in Democratic cities including Detroit, Grand Rapids, Flint and Kalamazoo.
+Secretary of State Jocelyn Benson had urged patience as counties tallied thousand of ballots that had been received on Election Day.
+Many of those were from Democratic cities such as Detroit, Grand Rapids, Flint and Kalamazoo.

 “These ballots were cast by tens of thousands of Michigan citizens who have the right to have their vote counted.
 We’re going to make sure that right is protected,” Benson said.

-She asked for patience and expressed optimism the state could have most if not all votes counted by the end of the day.

-On Wednesday, Trump’s campaign filed a lawsuit seeking to halt the vote count.
-Campaign manager Bill Stepien said the campaign had not been provided with “meaningful access” to observe the opening of ballots and the counting process in numerous locations.
+In its lawsuit, the Trump campaign demanded better access for observers at locations where ballots were being processed and counted.
+Campaign manager Bill Stepien said its observers had not been provided with “meaningful access” to monitor the opening of ballots and the counting process in numerous locations.

+At one location, however, The Associated Press observed poll watchers from both sides monitoring on Wednesday.

 NEVADA